 Lately, natural disasters seem to be featured regularly in the news.
-From volcano eruptions in Hawaii to wildfires in California and flooding on the East Coast, every part of the U.S. is being affected.
+From storms in Hawaii to wildfires in California and flooding on the East Coast, every part of the U.S. is being affected.
 These natural disasters are stark reminders that designing and implementing a formal disaster recovery plan is crucial for companies.

-Despite these constant reminders, many companies neglect their disaster recovery plans.
-The State of Disaster Recovery Preparedness 2017 study conducted by Forrester and Disaster Recovery Journal (DRJ) found that only 18% of organizations feel “very prepared” for a disaster and only 37% describe themselves as “prepared.”
 For companies that lack an adequate disaster recovery plan, the cloud can be the solution.
 Implementing disaster recovery as a service (DRaaS) has many advantages over designing your own plan.

 Here’s an overview of 5 benefits DRaaS brings to your company: